ryanfaircloth/sequence-RTG/README.md

 script in the database_scripts folder.
 The ORM we have used in SQLBoiler and a README for changing the database type and regenerating the models can be found in the database_scripts folder.

-For handling larger volumes of messages, we created an analyzebyservice method to do closely what the original analyze method does, but splits and analyses the messages by their source system.
+For handling larger volumes of messages, we created an analyzebyservice method to do closely what the original analyze method does in the original sequence project, but splits and analyses the messages by their source system.
 This allows processing of a wider range of patterns and prevents messages from other services impacting the patterns.